jar398/plotter/README.md

 Clone the repository.
 Copy config/config.sample.yml to config/config.yml and modify as follows.

+After configuration you can test using `rake`, e.g.

+    rake resource:info CONF=prod ID=40

 ## Configuration

 Copy `config/config.sample.yml` to `config/config.yml` and edit the